alvinwan/neural-backed-decision-trees/README.md

 bash scripts/gen_train_eval_wideresnet.sh
 ```

 Want more transparent step-by-step instructions?
 The bash scripts above are explained in more detail in the following sections: [Induced Hierarchy](https://github.com/alvinwan/neural-backed-decision-trees#Induced-Hierarchy), [Soft Tree Supervision Loss](https://github.com/alvinwan/neural-backed-decision-trees#Tree-Supervision-Loss), and [Soft Inference](https://github.com/alvinwan/neural-backed-decision-trees#Soft-Inference).
 These scripts reproduce our CIFAR10, CIFAR100, and TinyImagenet200 results.
-To reproduce our Imagenet results, see [`nbdt-pytorch-image-models`](https://github.com/alvinwan/nbdt-pytorch-image-models).
+To reproduce our ImageNet results, see [`nbdt-pytorch-image-models`](https://github.com/alvinwan/nbdt-pytorch-image-models).

 For all scripts, you can use any [`torchvision`](https://pytorch.org/docs/stable/torchvision/models.html) model or any [`pytorchcv`](https://github.com/osmr/imgclsmob/tree/master/pytorch) model, as we directly support both model zoos.
 Customization for each step is explained below.